Bruce M. Boghosian

+Prof. Bruce Michael Boghosian is the sixth president of the American University of Armenia (AUA) in Yerevan, Armenia, having assumed that position in September 2023.
+He also served as that institution’s third president from 2010 to 2014, during which time he oversaw the creation, accreditation and inauguration of AUA’s undergraduate program – the first American-accredited bachelor program in the former Soviet Union.

-Prof. Bruce Michael Boghosian is an American mathematician.
-He has been a Professor of Mathematics at Tufts University since 2000, and served as chair of Mathematics there from 2006 to 2010.
+Prof. Boghosian is an American mathematician of Armenian ancestry.
+He has been a professor of mathematics at Tufts University since 2000, and was chair of the mathematics department from 2006 to 2010.
 He also holds adjunct positions in the Tufts University Departments of Physics and Computer Science.